This post may contain affiliate links. Read my full disclosure policy.

 - salt and pepper

-- Heat oil in a skillet over medium high heat.
+- Make the Sauteed Greens.
+Heat oil in a skillet over medium-high heat.
 Add smashed garlic cloves and swirl until fragrant and the oil is infused, about 1-2 minutes.
-Season the oil with generous pinch of salt and pepper.
+Season the oil with a generous pinch of salt and pepper.
 Add Kale, and stir and toss until wilted, about 2-3 minutes.
 Divide among two bowls.

-- In the same pan add another tablespoon olive oil.
+- Make the Grits.
+To the same pan add another tablespoon olive oil.
 Turn heat down to medium.
 Add minced garlic and stir until fragrant, about 1 minute.
-Add the cauliflower "grits", salt and pepper.
+Add the cauliflower “grits”, salt and pepper.
 Cook for 4-5 minutes until cauliflower is tender but still al-dente.

 - At this point you could make this creamy by adding a generous pat of butter, a splash of cream or milk and a ¼-⅓ cup of cheese.
 Or you can leave as is and keep it light, lean and vegan.
 I keep my portion lean, dividing it out into a bowl, and then add to the remaining -butter, milk and cheese for my husband.

-- Divide the grits among the two bowls.
+- Divide the grits between the two bowls.